 Relationship management for emotional intelligence

-Improve your ability to communicate in an assertive, respectful, and non-defensive manner, particularly when providing feedback or managing interpersonal conflict.
+Improve your ability to communicate in an assertive, respectful, and non-defensive manner.
+This is helpful when providing feedback or managing interpersonal conflict.

 Share on.articles